-But, it is difficult for statistics to accurately portray the true scope of the problem.
+As stark and horrific as those statistics are, it’s difficult for them to portray the true, full scope of the problem.
 Many instances of sexual abuse go unreported.
-Confusion, denial, fear, shame, and even repressing the memories of the event combine to keep victims from confiding to anyone, let alone reporting to the proper authorities.
+Confusion, denial, fear, shame and even repressing the memories of the event combine to keep victims from confiding to anyone, let alone reporting to the proper authorities.

 In addition, the reality is that by the time victims do speak up, too much time has passed to take legal action.
 To combat this, the criminal statute of limitations has been thrown out in many states, including Missouri and Kansas.
 Now, states are working on creating Statute of Limitation Revival Laws to give victims more time to file a civil lawsuit against their abuser.